jokay03J-V2/my-mvc/getting-started.md

 # Getting Started

-## Run migrations
-By default, `todolist` is the database name used during migrations.\
-In `conception` folder, there is a `migrations.sql` file contain all tables structures used by this project.

 ## Setup config
 You must have a `config.json` for store database credidentials and other configs.
 You can use `config.exemple.json` file.\